vstinner/unicode_book/issues.rst

 .. _strict utf8 decoder:

-Non-strict UTF-8 decoder
+Non-strict UTF-8 decoder: overlong byte sequences and surrogates
-''''''''''''''''''''''''
+''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''

-An UTF-8 decoder have to reject overlong byte sequences for security reasons.
-For example, ``0xC0 0x80`` byte sequence must raise an error (and not be decoded as U+0000).
-If the decoder accepts overlong byte sequence, an attacker can use it to bypass security checks (e.g. reject string containing nul bytes, ``0x00``).
-For example, "."
-(U+002E) can be encoded to ``0xC0 0xAE`` (two bytes instead of one).
+An UTF-8 decoder have to reject overlong byte sequences, or an attacker can use them to bypass security checks (e.g. check rejecting string containing nul bytes, ``0x00``).
+For example, ``0xC0 0x80`` byte sequence must raise an error and not be decoded as U+0000, and "."
+(U+002E) can be encoded to ``0xC0 0xAE`` (two bytes instead of one) to bypass directory traversal checks.

 :ref:`Surrogates characters <surrogates>` are also invalid in UTF-8: characters in U+D800—U+DFFF have to be rejected.
 See the table 3-7 in the `Conformance chapiter of the